kjustin2/Musician-Growth-App/README.md

 2. **Run checks**: Validates TypeScript types, Svelte components, remaining lint issues, and formatting
 3. **Report results**: Shows clear success/failure status with colored output

-The validation process is designed to be developer-friendly by fixing what it can automatically before reporting any remaining issues that need manual attention.

 ### TypeScript Configuration

 The project uses strict TypeScript settings including: